South Brunswick Family Law

 Child custody can affect a child support calculation.
 If a child spends more than two overnights per week with each parent, one parent may be the parent of "primary address," but the other will be the parent of "alternative residence."
 When the parent of alternative residence is very involved and has a certain number of overnights per year, the court will assume that both parents are paying equally for a child's daily basic needs.
 In most cases, the alternative residence parent will pay less child support to the other parent than he or she would pay if the primary residence parent were the sole custodian of the child.Enlist a Family Law Attorney in the South Brunswick Area

 At Goldstein Law Group, we understand how difficult dissolving a marriage can be.
 Our knowledgeable South Brunswick family law lawyers can help you handle a broad range of matters that may arise.
 We also represent people throughout Monmouth and Middlesex Counties, including in Old Bridge, Manalapan, Rumson, and Red Bank.
-Contact us at 732-967-6777 or via our online form for a free consultation with a divorce attorney.
+Contact us at 732-967-6777 or via our online form for a Free 10 Minute Case Evaluation* with a divorce attorney.